tapioaali/ResetButtonForTextField/README.md

 Vaadin 7 add-on **ResetButtonForTextField** version 1.0.3.
-It adds a reset button to the TextField component that allows user to reset the field with one click.
+It adds a reset button to the TextField component allowing user to reset the field with one click.

 The reset button is drawn using SVG images in supported browsers.
-For IE8 there PNG versions are used.
+With IE8 PNG versions of those are used.

-Also an example project for my blog post (url to be added).
+Also an example project for my blog post [url_will_be_added_here].

-Usage: add the JAR to your project, compile widgetset and extend any TextField:
+Usage: add the JAR to your project, compile widgetset and then extend any TextField:

     TextField tf = new TextField();
     ResetButtonForTextField.extend(tf);